-- 1.2.10 Develop and use practice case registers to monitor the physical and mental health of people with bipolar disorder in primary care[10]. - 1.2.11 Monitor the physical health of people with bipolar disorder when responsibility for monitoring is transferred from secondary care, and then at least annually.
+- 1.2.10 Develop and use practice case registers to monitor the physical and mental health of people with bipolar disorder in primary care[10]. - Monitor the physical health of people with bipolar disorder when responsibility for monitoring is transferred from secondary care, and then at least annually.
 The health check should be comprehensive, including all the checks recommended in recommendation 1.2.12 and focusing on physical health problems such as cardiovascular disease, diabetes, obesity and respiratory disease.
 A copy of the results should be sent to the care coordinator and psychiatrist, and put in the secondary care records[10]. - 1.2.12 Ensure that the physical health check for people with bipolar disorder, performed at least annually, includes:

 - weight or BMI, diet, nutritional status and level of physical activity - cardiovascular status, including pulse and blood pressure - metabolic status, including fasting blood glucose, glycosylated haemoglobin (HbA1c) and blood lipid profile - liver function - renal and thyroid function, and calcium levels, for people taking long-term lithium. - 1.2.13 Identify people with bipolar disorder who have hypertension, have abnormal lipid levels, are obese or at risk of obesity, have diabetes or are at risk of diabetes (as indicated by abnormal blood glucose levels), or are physically inactive, at the earliest opportunity.
-Follow NICE guidance on hypertension, lipid modification, prevention of cardiovascular disease, obesity, physical activity and preventing type 2 diabetes[10]. - 1.2.14 Offer treatment to people with bipolar disorder who have diabetes and/or cardiovascular disease in primary care in line with the NICE clinical guidelines on type 1 diabetes, type 2 diabetes, type 2 diabetes newer agents and lipid modification[10].
+Follow NICE guidance on hypertension, lipid modification, <a href="https://prevention.org - 1.2.14 Offer treatment to people with bipolar disorder who have diabetes and/or cardiovascular disease in primary care in line with the NICE clinical guidelines on type 1 diabetes, type 2 diabetes, type 2 diabetes newer agents and lipid modification[10].